 I learned that writing is largely a process, and less of an inspiration explosion going off inside your head, trickling out through your fingertips.
 It often times means sitting down somewhere relatively comfortable (or uncomfortable, whichever you might prefer) and writing about your character’s irritation with Zombies (oh, you had better believe I did) or maybe perhaps coming up with a model of your character’s bedroom, which will allow you to accurately describe every detail as it’s right in front of you, but not accomplish any real purpose at all.
-(Oh yes, I had a productive month!)

 It’s hard, and sometimes really, really sucky, and you will absolutely NOT want to write any more.